 The late Ed Doty, President of Eagle Distributors, and the late Betty Crocker, head the Outdoor Circle, shared a vision of a cleaner Hawaii and convinced Reynolds Metals that their recycling operations were needed immediately.

-Now in its 33rd year, Reynolds has grown to over 140 employees.
+Now in its 34th year, Reynolds has over 120 employees.
 Since the January 2005 start of the beverage container deposit program, Reynolds has been redeeming aluminum cans, plastic bottles, glass bottles, steel and bi-metal cans at the State’s largest certified redemption center network.
 Currently we are operating at 40 locations statewide, and process over one million transactions a year.